Website Domains and Email Hosting

 Important:

-While CNAME flattening setup varies from provider to provider, the general steps are:
+While CNAME flattening setup varies by provider, the general steps are:

-1. Go to your DNS provider's control panel or dashboard and locate the DNS management area or the DNS records page.
+1. Go to your DNS provider's control panel or dashboard and find the DNS management or records page.

 2. Create a new DNS record for the domain, example.com.
-Refer to your DNS provider’s documentation for instructions about how to do this.
+Check your DNS provider’s documentation for instructions about how to do this.

 • Some DNS providers automatically flatten root-level CNAMEs.
-If that is the case for your provider, create a DNS record of the CNAME type like this:
+If yours does, create a DNS record of the CNAME type like this:

 example.com CNAME example.com.hosting.netsuite.com

-• Other DNS providers require the addition of specific DNS record types to enable CNAME flattening for you.
-This is usually done with an ALIAS record, A record, or ANAME record.
-If this is the case for your provider, you should select the record type that is mentioned in their help documentation.
-Depending on the DNS record type, the DNS record should then look like one of the following:
+• Other DNS providers need you to add specific record types to enable CNAME flattening, usually an ALIAS, A, or ANAME record.
+If that's the case for your provider, select the record type that's mentioned in their help documentation.
+Depending on the record type, your DNS record should look like one of the following:

 example.com ALIAS example.com.hosting.netsuite.com